Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 The placement of bones in the flanked-style ribs is different and needs to be cooked slightly differently for best results.

-They come from the ‘rib’ part of the animal.
-You are left with the back rib when you remove the ribeye roasts and steaks.
+Back beef ribs come from the ‘rib’ part of the animal, similar to pork baby back ribs.
+When you remove the ribeye roasts and steaks, you are left with the back rib.

 Beef back ribs are far larger than other types of beef ribs, This is why they are more commonly known as ‘dinosaur ribs’.

-I think that back ribs are best if you cook them slow and cook for several hours, they will become extremely tender.
+Back ribs are best cooked slow and for several hours; they will become extremely tender.

-Beef back ribs are also a good alternative for short ribs.
+Beef back ribs are also a good alternative to short ribs.

 How To Cook Beef Back Ribs

-Given their size, I recommend that you cook them on a grill or on the smoker.
+Given their size, I recommend cooking them on a grill or the smoker.
 I love keeping it simple with dinosaur ribs.
-Put a simple dry rub of salt, pepper, and some cayenne pepper.
-You don’t want to. overpower the rib’s flavor too much.
+Put a simple dry rub of salt, pepper, and cayenne pepper.
+You don’t want to.
+Overpower the rib’s flavor too much.

 - Place your ribs in the smoker for around 2 – 3 hours.

-- Pour in some of your favourite stock, water, beer (or anything else) and wrap tightly for 2 hours until tender and super juicy!
+- Pour in some of your favorite stock, water, beer (or anything else), and wrap tightly for 2 hours until tender and super juicy!

-- Then smoke unwrapped for a further hour at a sligther higher temperature
+- Then smoke unwrapped for a further hour at a slighter higher temperature

 This is known as the 3-2-1 method of cooking ribs.